 What happens if the company does not maintain accurate registers?
 Both the company and its officers (directors and secretary, if any) may risk of fines and imprisonment.
 In certain situations, a company may not have enough information to identify PSCs or RLEs.
 In such cases, companies can send out requests for information.
 Persons failing to comply with such requests may be committing a criminal offence and are liable to have further steps taken against them if they continue not to comply).
 Individual PSCs are also under a positive obligation to notify companies of their status and any changes.

-How do I add a Person with Significant Control (PSE) or a Relevant Legal Entity (RLE)?
-This is very easy.
+How do I add a Person with Significant Control (PSC) or a Relevant Legal Entity (RLE)?
+Check out the guide here.
+(But in summary: This is very easy.
 Just go to the Actions list and select “Add PSC/RLE”.
 Complete the process, using the helpful guidance provided by Kudocs, and then save.
 The information will be stored in Kudocs – including updating the stakeholder’s details and the PSC/RLE register – and any necessary filings will be submitted to Companies House.

-How do I edit Person with Significant Control (PSE) or Relevant Legal Entity (RLE) reasons?
-Select the relevant PSE or RLE whose reasons you want to edit.
+How do I edit Person with Significant Control (PSC) or Relevant Legal Entity (RLE) reasons?
+Check out the guide here.
+(But in summary: Select the relevant PSE or RLE whose reasons you want to edit.
 Click the quick action list and select edit details.
 In the PSC/RLE details section, add or remove the reason(s) providing the date each reason started/ ceased to be applicable.
 The stakeholder’s page and registers will be updated and Companies House filing(s) will be submitted.
-It’s all taken care of.
+It’s all taken care of.)

-How do I remove a Person with Significant Control (PSE) or a Relevant Legal Entity (RLE)?
-Select the relevant PSE or RLE whose reasons you want to edit.
+How do I remove a Person with Significant Control (PSC) or a Relevant Legal Entity (RLE)?
+Check out the guide here.
+(But in summary: Select the relevant PSE or RLE whose reasons you want to edit.
 Click the quick action list and select edit details.
 In the PSC/RLE details section, remove the reason(s) providing the date each reason ceased to be applicable.
 When there are no longer any reasons, the PSC/ RLE will be removed.
 The stakeholder’s page and registers will be updated and Companies House filing(s) will be submitted.
 It’s all taken care of.

 Does Kudocs flag when a PSC/RLE update may be needed?
 Yes.
 After certain transactions are completed in Kudocs, the system automatically runs some ‘mathematical’ checks: the current PSC/RLE reasons that relate to shareholdings and voting rights against the actual shareholdings and voting rights.
 If the reasons in the system do not match the reasons the checks identity, you will receive an email notifying you that there might be a discrepancy that you need to check.